-The unionization rate among private companies in China varies among different groups of firms, but nearly all Panasonic affiliated companies have organized labor unions (gōnghuì) and are actively engaged in labor-union related activities.
+The unionization rate among private companies in China varies among different groups of firms, but nearly all Panasonic affiliated companies have organized labor unions (gonghui) and are actively engaged in labor-union related activities.

 Specifically, Panasonic conducts-among other initiatives-periodic labor-management dialogues, proactive joint labor-management recreational events, and prior explanations to unions concerning important management decisions.
 The company is thus focusing its efforts on building good relations between labor and management-the basis for business development.
+The Union and management have discussed 28 points regarding remuneration, employee benefits, training, and other matters for 2019.
+We have successfully reached an agreement that adequately accounts for the many varied factors of our business, including improving corporate efficiency and profit, as well as providing our employees' families with a better quality of life.